 5. Prevent Distraction in Employees

 Simply pushing corporate policies on employees’ work devices is not enough.
-Businesses also need to ensure that their employees do not engage in any malpractices on their mobile devices.
+Businesses must also ensure that their employees do not engage in malpractices on their mobile devices.
 Mobile devices with internet services can be a great source of distractions.
 Mineworkers may feel drawn towards using mobile devices for their personal or entertainment purposes.
 Mining companies can ensure that their on-site workforce uses mobile devices only for corporate purposes during their working hours by setting restrictions on the usage of selective websites and applications.

 Scalefusion MDM for Rugged Device Management